 - will abide by the laws governing the use and distribution of copyrighted software. - will not copy, move, alter, delete applications, system software and data installed on any RCS computer.
-Personal files, folders, and e-mail accounts may be exempt. - will not use personal copies of software on any RCS computer or iPad. - will not load unauthorized software on any RCS computer, iPad or network or attempt to circumvent or subvert any school security measures. - will not run or install applications on any RCS computer, iPad or network without written permission from Kevin McGuire, Information Technology Coordinator, or Erica Freeman, Technology Integrator.
-The Information Technology Coordinator or Technology Integrator will not grant approval unless a clear demonstration of ownership of the software is provided.
+Personal files, folders, and e-mail accounts may be exempt. - will not use personal copies of software on any RCS computer or iPad. - will not load unauthorized software on any RCS computer, iPad or network or attempt to circumvent or subvert any school security measures. - will not run or install applications on any RCS computer, iPad or network without written permission from Kevin McGuire, CIO.
+The CIO will not grant approval unless a clear demonstration of ownership of the software is provided.